Inheritance Tax

 • Set up a separate life insurance policy in trust to cover any potential IHT bills your heirs might have to pay.

 • Leave some money to charity, to institutions such as the National Trust, or even to a political party.
-Such gifts are completely tax-free, whether you make them during your life or as bequests in your will.
+Such gifts are tax-free, whether you make them during your life or as bequests in your will.

 • Give away your money during your lifetime, either outright or by putting it into trust.